 We lease a 23,000 square foot facility located in Eden Prairie, Minnesota.
 The lease period commenced December 1, 2011 and extends through March 31, 2022.
 This facility serves as our corporate headquarters and houses substantially all of our functional areas, including manufacturing.
-Monthly rent and common area maintenance charges for our headquarters total approximately \$25,000.
+Monthly rent and common area maintenance charges, including an estimate for property taxes for our headquarters, total approximately \$27,000.
 The lease contains provisions for annual inflationary adjustments.